billscofield/HuaWei/Linux/network/arping/arping.md

 The arping utility sends ARP and/or ICMP requests to the specified host and displays the replies.
 The host may be specified by its hostname, its IP address, or its MAC address.

+同时返回 ip 和 mac

 One request is sent each second.